 5. Get it in writing.

-Don’t start anything without a signed letter of agreement stipulating what, when, and how much.
+Don’t start anything without a signed freelance writing contract stipulating what, when, and how much.
 Then, be prepared to live with your estimate or arrangement.
 This sounds easy, but you have to be extremely disciplined and self-confident to tell a client or editor that you won’t begin the project until you have the signed contract in hand.

 6. Send out invoices

 At the same time every month, upon completion of a project, or at specific intervals — whatever has been agreed to on the front end.
-A time-and-billing program will set up a template for your bills and allow you to customize any aspect, from marking up expenses, to listing every activity and expense, to including personalized messages.
+A time-and-billing program will set up an invoice template for your bills and allow you to customize any aspect, from marking up expenses, to listing every activity and expense, to including personalized messages.
 These are just the basic things such software can do for you.
-Read the manual, or take a course to learn the finer points
+Read the manual, or take a course to learn the finer points.
+Keep in mind that sending invoices involves moving money from two or more bank accounts, which is called the flow of funds.
+Make sure you fully understand the risks involved in sitting in the flow of funds so that you can better manage your freelance business.

 7. Follow up on late payments.